 To apply for a Queensland carrier permit application, visit Varroa mite carrier permit application (arcgis.com)

-Varroa mite was first detected in DPI surveillance hives at the Port of Newcastle in June 2022.
+Varroa mite was first detected in DPIRD surveillance hives at the Port of Newcastle in June 2022.
 The Varroa mite Response was established immediately thereafter, and became a national response funded and supported by Commonwealth and state and territory governments as well as contributing industries.

 On 19 September 2023, the National Management Group (made up of all states, the Commonwealth and 16 industry partners) reached a decision that eradication was no longer technically feasible the response moved from an eradication program to a management approach.